d3s-trento/contiki-uwb/README.md

 - Preamble and frame timeouts to improve the RX energy efficiency when there is no data to receive
 - Energy consumption estimation through [StateTime](dev/dw1000/statetime.md)

-Although the current implementation targets the Qorvo DW1000 radio on the EVB1000 platform, the code herein can be ported to other platforms with minimal effort making the code written on top of SAMU platform-independent.
+Although the current implementation targets the Qorvo DW1000 radio on the EVB1000 platform, the code herein can be ported to other platforms with minimal effort, making the code written on top of SAMU platform-independent.

 ### Contiki for UWB radios